-In some cases e.g. behaviour difficulties, parents are invited into school to discuss their child's needs at regular intervals.
-Home/school liaison books may be used.
+In some cases e.g. behaviour difficulties, parents are invited into school to discuss their child's needs at regular intervals..
 Parental rights and associated responsibilities as defined by the law are acknowledged.

 8. Pupil Participation

 Where appropriate pupils will be involved in: